Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Performance model

 \subsection{Roofline analysis}

 The KNL (7210 processor number) used in this analysis runs at 2.1 GHz (double precision), a double precision processing power of of 2,199 GFLOP/s, and the STREAM memory bandwidth benchmark (triad, see \cite{stream_bench}) reports a bandwidth of 300 GB/s.
 These two metrics provide the performance boundaries for arithmetic throughput and memory bandwidth limits, respectively.
 For our numerical experiments, the clustering mode is set as quadrant, and cache mode is set to flat.
-Further details about our testbed can be obtained in table~\ref{testbed}.